 Uses specified design range on the block.

-Same as Gain block output because no locally specified design range on Outport block.
+Same as Gain block output because there is no locally specified design range on Outport block.